-If your find any of the following in your property, then there is a chance that dry rot is to blame:
+If you find any of the following in your property, then there is a chance that dry rot is to blame, to help you establish if these symptoms are actually dry rot, then we have a page of dry rot pictures to help you cross reference before speaking to an expert.

 Dry Rot growth produces a distinctive odour that can often be the first tip-off that something is wrong.